OPEN SOURCE / APACHE 2.0

 Exchange signed bundles and verify handoffs across sovereign trust domains.

-$ treeship dock login
+$ treeship hub attach

-visit treeship.dev/dock/activate
+visit treeship.dev/hub/activate

 code: 4b0a-6d36